 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.
-(Core)

-VI.E.2.a) Effective surgical practices entail the involvement of members with a mix of complementary skills and attributes (physicians, nurses, and other staff).
-Success requires both an unwavering mutual respect for those skills and contributions, and a shared commitment to the process of patient care.
-(Detail)
+VI.E.2.a) Effective surgical practices entail the involvement of interdisciplinary team members with a mix of complementary skills.
+(Outcome)